We teach students reading and math, but we leave stress management skills entirely to chance.

 If you want to join the conversation, send an email to the meetup facilitator.

-Resilient Mindful Learning Project Cohort
+Resilient Mindful Learning Project for Orange County Teachers

 The Orange County Health Care Agency has funded the Resilient Mindful Learner Project for Orange County, CA classroom teachers from 2016-2019.
 The project is offered each semester.